leonardoLavagna/leonardoLavagna/README.md

   2. **Chess in C**

-     ...
+     Implementation of the game of chess in C/C++ froma scratch
-     * GitHub Repository of the project
+     * GitHub Repository of the project https://github.com/leonardoLavagna/Chess-in-C

   3. **Hang Man**